digipres/publications/ipres/ipres-2023/papers/towards-preserving-web-based-student-publications-at-concordia-u.md

   so far.
 We will conclude with a discussion of future opportunities for outreach and other envisioned pathways for collaboration.
 creators:
-- Lake, Sarah
+- Sarah Lake
-- Richan, John
+- John Richan
 date: null
 document_url: https://www.ideals.illinois.edu/items/128316/bitstreams/428997/data.pdf
 grand_parent: iPRES